resource-watch/slate/source/includes/dev/_microservice.md

 }
 ```

-As explained above, although the call is ultimately to another microservice, the request is sent to Control Tower, who is then resposible for issuing another internal request to the destination microservice, getting the reply from that call and passing it on to the microservice that initiated the process.
+As explained above, although the call is ultimately to another microservice, the request is sent to Control Tower, who is then responsible for issuing another internal request to the destination microservice, getting the reply from that call and passing it on to the microservice that initiated the process.

 Another thing you'll notice is that this call depends on preexisting configuration stored in the `this.options` property.
 These configuration options are stored within the object during the Control Tower registration process, meaning you should not attempt to make a call to another microservice unless you have previously registered your microservice on Control Tower.
 Keep in mind that this is a restriction of this particular integration library, and not of Control Tower itself - a different implementation could do internal requests to microservices through Control Tower without being registered as a microservice.